OliverStone01/Port-scanner/README.md

 # Port scanner

+> 🛠️ notice:
+> Scanner V2 is still under production and currently only range scan is available.
+Scanner V2 will include threading which allows you to preform quicker port scans.

 This is a simple TCP port scanner I designed for ethical penetration testing and cybersecurity studying.
 This tool can preform specific port scans or it can scan a range of ports.

 > ⚠️ This tool was build for ethical use only!